Sign In

 WHAT PAPERWORK/EQUIPMENT/SOFTWARE SHOULD I BE FAMILIAR WITH?

-Depending on the type of production you're working on the Art Department can work closely with the VFX team on the Pre-Vis, so keep this in mind if you are looking for short courses.
+As the work of the Art Department is evolving a good knowledge of some of the following software would be advantageous.
+Depending on the type of production you're working on the Art Department can work closely with the VFX team on the Pre-Vis, so keep this in mind if you are looking for short courses or considering a degree.
 The work of the Art Department and the VFX teams are continuing to become heavily entwined, so a good knowledge of how conceptual artists work would be advantageous.
+Here are some the of the packages that can be used:

 • Adobe Illustrator CS5